Tav0/senseAmp/README.md

 Objective
 ---------

-Senseamp is an Android app that enables the  visually and hearing impaired to perceive and interact with their environment through the sense of touch.
+Senseamp is an Android app that enables the deaf-blind individual to perceive and interact with their environment through the sense of touch.